e1miran/Now-Playing-Serato/docs/templatevariables.rst

    * - coverurl
      - Relative location to fetch the cover.
 Note that this will only work when the webserver is active.
    * - date
-     - Date of the media
+     - Date (either release date or date of the media)
    * - deck
      - deck # this track is playing on
    * - disc
      - Disc number
+   * - discsubtitle
+     - disc subtitle (if there is one)
    * - disc_total
      - Total number of discs in album
    * - filename